jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 Another important concept is the difference in forms of energy.
 Most relevant to energy markets are two kinds: thermal (heat) energy and electrical energy.  **Fuels** can be thought of as containing thermal energy (stored in chemical bonds and released through combustion).
 These can be:

-(1) Combusted and the resulting heat consumed directly, as with utility natural gas burned in my home's furnace to heat my house; or
+1. Combusted and the resulting heat consumed directly, as with utility natural gas burned in my home's furnace to heat my house; or
-(2) Combusted and the resulting heat used in a heat engine or turbine to convert the energy to electrical energy, as with natural gas burned in a power plant to heat another gas that drives a turbine which in turn generates electricity.
+2. Combusted and the resulting heat used in a heat engine or turbine to convert the energy to electrical energy, as with natural gas burned in a power plant to heat another gas that drives a turbine which in turn generates electricity.

-Modern furnaces are very efficient, and in usage (1) above more than 95% of the thermal energy stored in natural gas, for example, can be captured to heat a home.
+Modern furnaces are very efficient.
+In usage (1) above more than 95% of the thermal energy stored in natural gas, for example, can be captured to heat a home.
 Converting heat energy to electrical energy via (2) results in lost energy due to the thermodynamic constraints of heat engines.[^4]

 [^4].
 Carnot's Theorem states that a heat engine operating between a hot temperature $T_H$ (measured against absolute zero) and a cold temperature $T_C$ cannot have efficiency exceeding ${T_H - T_C} \over T_H$.

-In practice, the efficiency of a power plant's conversion of thermal energy in fuel into electrical energy is quantified by the plant's **Heat Rate**.
+In practice, the efficiency of a power plant's conversion of thermal energy in fuel into electrical energy is quantified by the plant's **heat rate**.
 Heat rate is [generally defined](https://www.eia.gov/tools/faqs/faq.php?id=107&t=3) as the amount of fuel energy required to generate a given amount of eletricity.
-In the U.S., this is typically cited in BTU's of (thermal) energy input required to generate 1 kWh of electricity.
+In the U.S., this is typically quoted as the number of BTU's of (thermal) energy input required to generate 1 kWh of electricity.
 1 kWh is 3,412 BTU's, so all heat rates are higher than 3,412.
 A heat rate of 6,800 has a 50% energy conversion efficiency: fuel with 6,800 BTU of thermal energy is needed to produce 3,400 kWh of electricity.
 Efficient natural gas plants have heat rates in the [7,000 to 8,000 area](https://www.eia.gov/electricity/annual/html/epa_08_01.html), with coal plants around 10,000.

 In European countries where thermal energy tends to be quoted in kWh / MWh, this concept is more directly expressed in [percentage efficiency](https://www.statista.com/statistics/548943/thermal-efficiency-gas-turbine-stations-uk/), i.e., a 50% effcient natural gas plant requires 2 kWh of gas to generate 1 kWh of electricity.